- Bad breath Halitosis treatment

 This is comparable to having a cholesterol test – It takes the guesswork out of your treatment.

 Lab results of a microbial test help us identify the types and amounts of bacteria present in the mouth.
 This enables the dental professional to determine if you are at risk for or have an oral infection.
-It also provides information that’s helpful in determining the best treatment if you do have an infection so that we can achieve improved treatment outcomes and better oral systemic health.
+It also provides information that’s helpful in determining the best treatment if you do have an infection and can help achieve improved treatment outcomes for better oral systemic health.